Gravitational-Wave Lunar Observatory for Cosmology: Gravitational-Wave Setup on the Moon

-\prlsec{Gravitational-Wave Setup on the Moon} The Moon offers a natural environment for constructing a large-scale interferometer as a \gw{} detector, \note{and such a scenario have been mentioned in the literature \cite{alma991023959399703276, 1993LPI....24..841L, potter_physics_1990}}.
+The Moon offers a natural environment for constructing a large-scale interferometer as a \gw{} detector, {and such a scenario have been mentioned earlier in the literature \cite{alma991023959399703276, 1993LPI....24..841L, potter_physics_1990}}.
 The atmospheric pressure on the surface of the Moon during sunrise is comparable to the currently implemented 8 km ultra high vacuum ($10^{-10}$ torr) at each of the LIGO facilities \cite{AdvLIGORef}.
 After sunset, the atmospheric pressure on Moon scales down to $10^{-12}$ torr \cite{Johnson1972}.
-The presence of vacuum just above Moon's solid terrain provides a great benefit in extending the LIGO interferometer length at minimal cost.
+The presence of vacuum just above Moon's solid terrain provides a great benefit in extending the interferometer length \kj{at minimal additional cost}.

 The seismometers left from the Apollo missions suggests that the Moon is much quieter than Earth (see \cite{Larose2005} and the references within).
-At low-frequencies ($0.1 {\sim} 5$ Hz), the seismic noise on the Moon is three orders of magnitude lower than on Earth \cite{Philippe_moon_seis, Hanada2005}.
+At low-frequencies \kj{($0.1 {\sim} 0,4$ Hz)}, the seismic noise on the Moon is \kj{almost three to four} orders of magnitude lower than on Earth \cite{Philippe_moon_seis, Hanada2005}.
 Seismic noise is a fundamental limitation for the low-frequency sensitivity of \gw{} detectors on Earth.
-In aLIGO, the seismic noise dominates at frequencies $\lesssim 10$ Hz.
-The next generation Earth-based experiments are intended to push the limit to ${\sim} 3$ Hz through several ambitious improvements \cite{Evans:2016mbw} using quantum squeezers \cite{Goda2008}, covering mirrors with cryogenics and building underground tunnels \cite{Hild_2009, Hild_2011}.
+In Advanced LIGO, the seismic noise dominates at frequencies $\lesssim 10$ Hz.
+The next generation Earth-based experiments are intended to push the limit to ${\sim} 3$ Hz through several ambitious improvements \cite{Evans:2016mbw} using quantum squeezers \cite{Goda2008}, cooling mirrors with a cryogenic system and building underground tunnels \cite{Hild_2009, Hild_2011}.
 By including some of these technological upgrades, GLOC can push the sensitivity to frequencies ${\sim} 0.1$ Hz (deci-Hz).
-These frequencies are too high to pursue with LISA-like space missions, as they are fundamentally limited by the laser shot noise.
+These frequencies are too high to pursue with LISA-like space missions, as they are fundamentally limited by the quantum shot noise.